a-hakim/senangwebs-quiz/README.md

 ## Contributing

-Contributions welcome!
-Please ensure any changes maintain backward compatibility and include
+Contributions are welcome!
+Please feel free to submit a Pull Request.